mynameisdlo/OOP-Project/FP/readme.md

 - if the selection is 0, terminate the function
 - set the patient's arrival time
 - print: `"Please enter patient information: "`
+- (you might need to set the patient not to do File IO) V0.91
 - extract the patient from cin
 - go to newline
 - print: `"******************************************"`